 Li people are the original inhabitants of Hainan.
 They are believed to be the descendants of the ancient tribes from the mainland, who settled on the island between 7 and 27 thousand years ago.

 During the Three Kingdoms Period (184−280), Hainan was the Zhuya Commandery under the control of Eastern Wu.

-At the time of the Song dynasty (980−1279), Hainan became part of Guangxi, and for the first time large numbers of Han Chinese arrived, settling mostly in the north.
-Under the Mongol Empire (1206–1368) the island became an independent province than in 1370 was placed under Guangdong by the ruling Ming dynasty.
+At the time of the Song dynasty (980−1279), Hainan was under Guangxi Province and for the first time, large numbers of Han Chinese arrived, settling mostly in the north.
+Under the Mongol Empire (1206–1368), the island became an independent province.
+Then in 1370, it was placed under Guangdong by the ruling Ming dynasty.
 In the sixteenth and seventeenth centuries, large numbers of Han people from Fujian and Guangdong began migrating to Hainan, pushing the Li into the highlands in the southern half of the island.
 In the eighteenth century, the Li rebelled against the Qing Empire, which responded by bringing in mercenaries from the Miao regions of Guizhou.
 Many of the Miao settled on the island and their descendants live in the western highlands to this day.

-During the 17th and 18th centuries, explorers referred to the island as “Aynam”, which remains the pronunciation of its name in the local Hainanese dialect.
+During the 17th and 18th centuries, explorers referred to the island as “Aynam”, which remained the pronunciation of its name in the local Hainanese dialect.

 During World War II, Japanese occupied Hainan Island (1939–45), over one-third of the male population were killed by the Japanese with the Li ethnic minority suffering greatly.
 After the Japanese surrender in 1945, the Nationalist Party (KMT) re-established control.
 Hainan was one of the last areas of China controlled by the Republic of China until 1950.